talyssonoc/CommonRegexJS/README.md

 [CommonRegex](https://github.com/madisonmay/CommonRegex/ "CommonRegex") port for JavaScript

 Find a lot of kinds of common information in a string.
-I did the hard work so you don't have to.

 Pull requests welcome!